-Eating grass seems to be a natural behavior for many dogs and isn't as odd as some of the other strange stuff puppies eat.
-The reason behind this foraging behavior isn't entirely clear, although some dogs just seem to like it.
-For other dogs, though, ingesting grass may be a way to induce vomiting and ease an upset stomach.
-Either way, there are times when you'll want to stop your dog from eating grass and times when it's a sign that you need to call the vet.
+Grass eating seems to be common among dogs and isn't as odd as some of the other eating practices puppies often engage in.
+The reason behind this foraging behavior isn't entirely clear, although some dogs just seem to like eating grass.
+For other dogs, though, ingesting grass may be a way to fulfill an unmet nutritional need or self-induce vomiting to ease an upset stomach.
+Or they may do it sometimes simply because they're bored.

 Why Do Dogs Eat Grass?

 Many dogs have a condition known as pica, which means they eat things that aren't food, including dirt, feces, toys, and grass.
 Most experts agree, however, that grass eating is normal canine behavior and that this type of pica usually doesn't cause too many, if any, problems.
 So why grass?

 Grass Tastes Good

 It's safe to assume that some dogs simply enjoy the flavor and texture of grass.
 There's also some speculation that grazing on grass may provide fiber or traces of vitamins and minerals that aren't adequately provided in commercial dog food.

 The modern domestic dog has a limited diet in general, but its wild relatives continue to enjoy a diverse bounty of food.
 Coyotes, for example, typically eat vegetable matter found in the stomachs and intestines of prey animals.
 In fact, many wild canines also eat roots, grasses, and berries in addition to the meat they kill or scavenge.